PBRjr/obsidian-eberron-notes/Campaign Notes/Items/Intel on Baelen ir'Torn.md

 ---

 Scribbled on the back in course handwriting:
 Professor passed through Shavalant days ago.
-Intel gleemed from commoners:
+Intel obtained from commoners, status unverified.
+Disheveled "nervous" man carrying a brown satchel was accompanied by a detail of 6 knights in plate, and one Bishop in silver/red robes.
+Nervous man was being ordered around by bishop, who seemed in charge.

+Group stayed at Sleepy Owl Inn, causing little disturbance.
+Left before dawn.
+Traveling